TGS June 2022 PhD and MFA Hooding Ceremony FAQs

 What is the deadline to order regalia?

-The deadline to purchase regalia to be shipped to your home or preferred mailing address is May 16, 2021.
+The deadline to order regalia is Wednesday, May 4.
 Please click here to learn more about ordering your regalia.

 What does the regalia include?